 Steam curing processes shall be as per MRTS70.
-Curing shall be deemed to be complete if 70% of the specified concrete strength and a minimum of 420°C hours in the enclosure has been achieved.
+Curing shall be deemed to be complete if a minimum of 420 °C hours in the enclosure has been achieved.

-Where concrete is steam cured for a lesser time than these curing requirements, or 70% of the specified strength has not been achieved, the concrete shall be kept covered and saturated until the concrete surface cools to not more than 20°C above ambient temperature and alternative curing is commenced to achieve the standard curing requirements defined in Clause 13.8.2 of this Technical Specification.
+Where concrete is steam cured for a lesser time than these curing requirements the concrete shall be kept covered and saturated until the concrete surface cools to not more than 20 °C above ambient temperature and alternative curing is commenced to achieve the standard curing requirements defined in Clause 13.8.2 of this Technical Specification.